-If you’d like to write and submit a guest post to Writers’ Treasure for potential publication, that’s great.
+If you would like to write and submit a guest article to Writers’ Treasure for potential publication, that’s great.
 Thanks for considering!

-Before you write and submit your post for my review, here are some guidelines to boost your chances of approval.
+Before you write and submit your article for my review, here are some guidelines to boost your chances of approval.